 States should consider expanding insurance to create new forms of risk-sharing, such as market assistance plans and joint underwriting associations.
 If these prove insufficient, states should establish mandatory risk-sharing or assigned-risk programs.
 These alternatives must be regulated as carefully as regular insurance companies are in order to protect policyholders.

 Regulators should allow liability policies to be canceled before the expiration date only when there is good cause, such as failure to pay premiums, and after reasonable notice is provided.
 Refusals to renew should require a written explanation and a reasonable notice period.
 There must be protections against nonrenewals for certain types of insurance, such as medical malpractice.

 Insurance coverage in the sharing economy

-State and local governments should require sharing economy companies to ensure that providers have appropriate and adequate insurance coverage to protect both providers and consumers. (see also Innovation for All policy in this chapter).
+State and local governments should require sharing economy companies to ensure that providers have appropriate and adequate insurance coverage to protect both providers and consumers (see also Innovation for All).